PBS Lies for FDR over Allegations by Whittaker Chambers

 other power nodes in the country that Chambers would have had no way of

 knowing about is probably pretty high.
-One must wonder what ever
+One must wonder whatever

 became of them.